Wednesday, April 26, 2017

 Here in Portland it’s estimated that more than 15,000 households cannot find an affordable home, and many more low-income families are forced to live in inadequate, substandard housing in order to afford necessities such as food and healthcare.

 Join us for our most inspirational event of the year at the 17th annual HopeBuilder Breakfast.
-Enjoy a free breakfast during this one-hour program that includes an update on Habitat’s involvement in the Portland Metro area and testimonials from families who are on their way to homeownership.
+Enjoy a free breakfast during this one-hour program that includes an update on Habitat’s involvement in the Portland Metro area, an inspiring keynote speech from Kiva co-founder Jessica Jackley, and testimonials from families who are on their way to homeownership.

 Jessica Jackley is an entrepreneur best known as a co-founder of Kiva, the world’s first microlending website that has facilitated nearly $1B in loans since its founding.
 Currently, Jessica is serving as USC’s inaugural Social Entrepreneur in Residence, where she also teaches entrepreneurship.
 She is a member of the Council on Foreign relations, and serves as an active board member or advisor for several nonprofit organizations, including Habitat for Humanity International.
 Earlier, Jessica served as Disney Imagineering’s first EIR, a Venture Partner at Collaborative Fund, and co-founder/CEO of ProFounder, a pioneering crowdfunding platform for U.S. entrepreneurs.

 Jessica holds an MBA from the Stanford Graduate School of Business, a certificate in Global Leadership and Public Policy from the Harvard Kennedy School, and a BA from Bucknell University.
 She is the author of Clay Water Brick: Finding Inspiration from Entrepreneurs Who Do the Most with the Least (Random House).

 Jessica lives in LA with her husband Reza Aslan, and their three sons.